nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 }
 ```

-### 🧵 Output Snapshot (Expected)
+**Output:**

 ```
 Started on: DefaultDispatcher-worker-1
 Resumed on: DefaultDispatcher-worker-3
 ```

----

-## ❌ Coroutine Cancellation
+## 🎯 Coroutine Cancellation

-### Job Cancellation at Suspension Points:
+### 🟠 Job Cancellation at Suspension Points:

-🚦 Cancellation in Kotlin Coroutines
-	- Cancellation in coroutines is cooperative —
+- Cancellation in coroutines is cooperative.
 - The coroutine must reach a suspension point to respond to cancellation.
 - A suspension point is a place where the coroutine pauses and checks for cancellation.
 - Most common:
 	- delay()
 	- yield()
 	- withContext()

 ```
   suspend fun main() {